-Deferred Outflows of Resources - Overall Increase of \$4.0 million
+Deferred Outflows of Resources - Overall Increase of \$15.1 million

 In accordance with GASB Statement Nos.
-68 and 75, The Citadel decreased deferred outflows of resources related to the net pension liability by \$3.1 million and increased deferred outflows of resources related to the net OPEB liability by \$7.1 million in fiscal year 2022.
+68 and 75, The Citadel increased deferred outflows of resources related to the net pension liability by \$4.7 million and increased deferred outflows of resources related to the net OPEB liability by \$10.4 million in fiscal year 2021.

-Total Liabilities - Overall Decrease of \$3.7 million
+Total Liabilities - Overall Increase of \$53.2 million

-The \$4.7 million increase in The Citadel current liabilities is primarily attributable to increases of \$2.0 million in accounts payable, \$0.7 million in retainages payable, and \$1.5 million in accrued payroll and related liabilities.
+The \$0.3 million decrease in The Citadel current liabilities is primarily attributable to \$1.0 million decrease in accrued payroll and related liabilities, \$0.7 million decrease in deposits, and \$0.5 million decrease in accounts payable which was offset by the increases of \$0.4 million in accrued compensated absences and related liabilities and \$1.1 million in bonds payable.

-Trust current liabilities remained relatively unchanged.
+Trust current liabilities remained relatively unchanged, increasing by less than \$0.1 million.